-The successful reduction in unemployment within the borough through the DES and the training program is the result of the joint efforts of the borough government, the oil in-
+The successful reduction in unemployment within the borough through the DES and the training program is the result of the joint efforts of the borough government, the oil industry and Piquniq Management Corp., contractural managers of the service.

 The DES continues to enable oilfield employers to find and hire increasing numbers of qualified residents.